alecthomas/chroma/README.md

 All Pygments styles have been converted to Chroma using the `_tools/style.py` script.

+For a quick overview of the available styles and how they look, check out the [Chroma Style Gallery](https://xyproto.github.io/splash/docs/).

 ## Command-line interface

 A command-line interface to Chroma is included.
 It can be installed with: